San Antonio Child Injury Lawyers

 San Antonio is not only a beautiful and historic city, it is also a great place to raise a family.
 If you’ve committed to raising your family here in San Antonio, you know how rewarding it can be.
 If, on the other hand, your child has been injured because of someone else’s negligence, things look decidedly different.
 There is nothing harder for parents to witness than the injury of their child.
 When that injury results from someone else’s negligence, it’s more difficult still.

-If your child suffered injuries in a vehicle accident, contact a San Antonio child injury attorney at The Law Offices of George Salinas for a free consultation.
+If your child suffered injuries in a vehicle accident, contact a San Antonio child injury attorney at George Salinas Injury Lawyers for a free consultation.

 Children Are Susceptible to Injury